 Mechanical Abuse Test Equipment

-ED&D mechanical abuse test equipment supports repeatable bump testing, drop-style shock simulation, and tumbling barrel testing for product durability and safety programs associated with IEC, EN, and VDE mechanical-strength test methods.
-This product family includes the BMP-65 Bump Test Apparatus and the F06.15 Tumbling Barrel Test Machine for controlled mechanical abuse testing of electrical appliances, components, and related products.
+ED&D mechanical abuse test equipment supports bump testing and tumbling barrel testing for mechanical-strength evaluations associated with IEC, EN, and VDE test methods.
+This page covers the BMP-65 Bump Test Apparatus and the F06.15 Tumbling Barrel Test Machine.

 Tell us the exact standard, specimen size and weight, and whether your lab needs bump testing or tumbling barrel testing.

-Mechanical Abuse Testing for Repeated Shock and Durability Evaluation
+Mechanical Abuse Testing for Repeated Shock and Tumbling

 BMP-65 Bump Test Apparatus